juergengeck/one.filer/README.md

-# ONE Filer
+# ONE Filer Windows

 **Native Windows filesystem integration for ONE database using ProjectedFS (ProjFS)**

-> ✨ **ONE Filer 4.0** – Features native Windows ProjectedFS (ProjFS) support for seamless Windows Explorer integration.
-FUSE support is retained for Linux/WSL2 environments.
+> ✨ **one.filer.windows** – Native Windows ProjectedFS (ProjFS) support for seamless Windows Explorer integration.
+For Linux support, see `one.filer.linux` in the `linux/` directory.

 ## 🎯 Project Overview